 Walt Disney Concert Hall

-Inconsistencies and lack of data on the 3D model
+Inconsistencies and lack of data on

 Haymaker and Fischer, 2001